petermr/openNotebook/README.md

 [WikiFactMine](https://github.com/petermr/tigr2ess/blob/master/wikimedia/WikiFactMine.md) ContentMine's dictionaries created from
 Wikidata, and searchable via SPARQL.

+## XML for Openscience
+I am presenting CEV to XML Summerschool in Oxford 2019-09-18 and will use [medicinal plants](http://github.com/petermr/CEVOpen) as examples.
+I have therefore separated the XML technology into [XML for Open Science](http://github.com/petermr/xmlopensci)

 ## other tools
 ### Crossref
 Crossref holds metadata on "every" published  article submmited by publishers (but not theses, etc.).
 This normally holds a DOI which can be used to find the article on a publisher's site (or through Unpaywall).
 [Crossref resources](tools/Crossref.md)